Escherbach/Seq-Roadmap/README.md

 Cepheid's first and second generation instruments were incapable of processing raw samples directly.
 To establish a comprehensive sample-to-answer system, Cepheid tackled this limitation by incorporating sample preparation into the platform.
 This was accomplished by designing a fluidic cartridge capable of processing raw samples and concurrently integrating a qPCR reaction tube.
 Reagents can be preloaded, with no fluidic coupling to the instrument.
 The instrument interfaces with the cartridge via a reagent selection valve and plunger.
 The cost of goods for the cartridge, including reagents, [has been estimated at $10](https://msfaccess.org/sites/default/files/2019-12/2018%20COGS%20analysis%20of%20Xpert%20MTB_RIF%20Ultra%20cartridges.pdf) and marketed at prices typically exceeding $20.

-Is it possible to achieve a similar level of simplicity for sequencing?
-This may seem like a tall order, as typical workflows involve substantially more complexity than qPCR.
-However, it is important to note that current platforms have been designed to be versatile and serve a number of applications.
+While achieving the same simplicity for MGS may seem like a tall order, it is important to note that currently available have been designed to be versatile and serve a number of applications.
+For the MGS use case, workflow can commit to a particular sample type (e.g. nasopharyngeal, upper nasal or saliva), consistent input volume and RNA sequencing only.

-Our main focus here is:
-- **Respiratory samples.** Previous analysis points to respiratory pathogens as the greatest source of future pandemic risk.
-- **RNA detection.** RNA sequencing holds a greater promise for a near-universal diagnostic, as it should be capable of both RNA viruses and the transcripts of DNA viruses and bacteria[^3].
-- **Viral RNA.** Studies suggest that bacterial transcripts in respiratory samples are two orders of magnitude higher than viral fractions.
-We therefore assume that a device that is sensitive for low-abundance viruses should be even more sensitive for bacterial pathogens.
-This assumption likely holds for the majority but not for all bacterial species.
+If we strip sequencing to its bare essentials, then, the complexity need not be much greater than that of qPCR.
+Like qPCR, sample preparation will, for the foreseeable future, need to involve cell lysis, removal of unwanted nucleic acid material (in this case, DNA with DNAase).

 ## How much sequencing do we need?